inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 * `Extensions > Ink/Stitch > Preference`
 *  Set  *minimum stitch length* to 1mm locally only

-Now you only need to parameters the T-Shirt details.
+Now you only need to parameter the T-Shirt details.

 ### Swimming Suit
 Same  process, but because the tile contains 3 open paths, intersecting is a little surprising.
-Follow the same steps as for the T Shirt and let's try to intersect tiling and shape
+Follow the same first steps as for the T Shirt and let's try to intersect tiling and shape

 #### First trial